cjcliffe/CubicSDR-AppImageKit/README.md

 # CubicSDR-AppImageKit
-AppImageKit build scripts (Ubuntu 14.04 base)
+AppImageKit build scripts (Debian Jessie base)

-Recommend build environment is a dedicated Ubuntu VM.
+Recommend build environment is a dedicated VM.
 If you have [vagrant](https://www.vagrantup.com/) installed you can use it to easily provision a build VM.
 Simply run: